MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-key-trust-validate-pki.md

 The newly created domain controller authentication certificate template supersedes previous domain controller certificate templates.
 Therefore, you need to unpublish these certificate templates from all issuing certificate authorities.

-Sign-in to the certificate authority or management workstation with _Enterprise Admin_ equivalent credentials.
+Sign in to the certificate authority or management workstation with _Enterprise Admin_ equivalent credentials.

 1. Open the **Certificate Authority** management console.